nosenfield/gauntlet-collab-canvas-3/context-summaries/2025-10-17-stage1-3-pan-implementation.md

    - Pan around - grid lines should update
    - Lines should appear/disappear as you pan
    - Grid should always align with canvas coordinates
-6. **Test mouse leave**:
+6. **Test modifier keys**:
-   - Start dragging
-   - Move mouse outside browser window
-   - Panning should stop
+   - Hold Cmd/Ctrl and scroll
+   - Should NOT pan (reserved for zoom)
+   - Release Cmd/Ctrl and scroll
+   - Should pan normally
 7. **Check performance**: Panning should feel smooth (60 FPS)

 ## Next Steps